Why should you depend on your managed IT service provider for every minor update that you need to make to your Drupal 8 core?

 Note: do not override your “older” directories with the new ones, as this will just cause a WSOD error!

 - Remember to remove, also, all the files from your website's top-level directory.
 Keep the ones that you've manually added to your website, the ones that you've made changes to (like error log file, Google, Bing verification file).
-Do keep your modules, profiles, your themes and sites directories, as well!
+Do keep your modules, profiles, your themes, and site directories, as well!

 - Upload the core directory from the new Drupal 8 version that you will have downloaded (see step 1!)